 - What are you supposed to write when you think it sucks and your tribe will too if they check your Amazon reviews and buy things you “recommend?”
-If the book is riddled with errors and is absolutely horrible, your first reaction is probably going to be frustration.
+If the book is riddled with errors and is absolutely horrible, your first reaction is probably going to be one of frustration.
 What if you tell the truth about this book, and that author retaliates when they review yours?

 - Your integrity will be questioned.
 If you decide to show mercy where it’s not really deserved, and you sugarcoat your review while skipping over all the misspellings and editing errors, you create other future problems.
 If they read a book based on the fact that you gave it 4 or 5 stars and it turns out to be terrible, do you know who looks bad?
 Not the author who wrote the book — but you.
 You’re the one who looks like you are paid to review books or do it as a favor.
 People will think your reviews aren’t truthful, and maybe other things you write (such as your books, if you’re a non-fiction writer) aren’t truthful, either.
-Your credibility is gone, and even if you never done this again, it will take time to earn back.
+Your credibility is gone, and even if you never do this again, it will take time to earn back.

 - If they post their review before you post yours, it’s tempting to let it influence what kind of review you give them.
 If you are a fast reader and get yours up first, you won’t have to consider their opinion of your own work when you write it if the book wasn’t really a masterpiece worthy of honest 5-star reviews, the other authors can see your honesty and there’s no telling if they’ll respond in kind.

 - If you’re a self-published author the only thing you have to legitimize yourself is not reviews, as so many believe, but your reputation and evidence of integrity.
 Review swaps compromise that.